 - Bethany Chirico, CMP, CAE

 Our Mission: Empowering those who apply scientific knowledge to protect all workers and their communities from occupational and environmental hazards

 Our Vision: A world where all workers are healthy and safe.

-- Risk Mitigation & Illness Prevention: We provide the expertise that helps protect all workers from occupational hazards.
-AIHA members strive to anticipate and identify hazards and reduce the risks that may lead to occupational illness and injury as a fundamental principle of industrial hygiene and the broader occupational and environmental health and safety (OEHS) profession.
+- We prevent illnesses and injuries: AIHA members strive to prevent occupational illness and injury as a fundamental principle of the industrial hygiene and related occupational and environmental health and safety professions.

-- We advocate and develop science-based policy and practice: AIHA members advocate for the profession and develop sound science-based public policy and practice through collaboration across scientific and technical communities to ensure that healthy and safe work conditions and environments are provided for all workers and communities.
+- We advocate and develop science-based policy and practice: AIHA members advocate for the profession and develop sound science-based public policy and practice through collaboration across scientific and technical communities to ensure that safe and healthy environments are provided for all workers and communities.

-- Workers & Communities: We respect workers and communities.
-AIHA members advocate for the health and well-being of workers and the communities in which they live and work.
+- We respect workers and communities: AIHA members respect the rights of workers and communities to have healthy and safe environments.

-- Diversity, Equity, and Inclusion: We respect our members.
-AIHA’s Board of Directors, volunteers, members, and staff conduct the business of the association with respect for diversity in its myriad forms (including diversity of opinion), transparent and open communication, equity, inclusion, and with due consideration of each member’s limited volunteer time.
+- We respect our members: AIHA’s Board of Directors, volunteers, members, and staff conduct the business of the Association with respect for diversity of opinion, inclusive of all origins, transparent and open communication, and with due consideration of each member’s limited volunteer time.